sf-wdi-24/rails-for-zombies/README.md

 *  Go <a href="http://railsforzombies.org/" target="_blank">here</a> to complete all of the challenges.

-*  Once you have finished all of the challenges create a observations.md file that describes what you learned by answering these questions:
+*  Once you have finished all of the challenges answer the questions located in the observations.md file.
+Upon completion of the questions submit a pull request to turn in your assignment.

-    1. How would you validate that a password has a length of six characters?

-    2. How would you create a relationship where one Zombie has many Tweets and that a Tweet belongs to a Zombie?

-    3. What does 'erb' stand for and how is it similar to handlebars?

-    4. How is using ActiveRecord similar to your experience with MongoDB?
-How is it different?